 A Diverging Diamond Interchange (DDI) is a type of interstate interchange where motorists entering/exiting the interstate cross to the opposite side of the road as they go through an interchange.
 This allows for continuous movements onto the interstate ramps.
 Signalized high volume left-turn movements, which are a typical challenge with standard four-way interchanges, are optimized with a DDI.

 Diverging Diamond Interchanges (DDIs) have been shown to increase capacity and safety, reduce congestion, and minimize the cost of new infrastructure.
 Advantages include:

 Construction is tentatively scheduled to be completed in June 2023.

-When entering the Diverging Diamond Interchange (DDI), drivers cross over to the left side of the road, guided by signals, signs, and pavement markings.
-During this time, traffic functions like a one-way street and drivers make a free flowing left turn onto the freeway.
+When entering the Diverging Diamond Interchange (DDI), drivers cross over to the other side of the road, guided by signals, signs, and pavement markings.
+During this time, traffic functions like a one-way street and drivers make a free flowing left turn onto the interstate.

 Motorists turning right do not have to stop to access the ramp and through traffic continues to a second set of traffic lights.
 Pedestrians travel on designated walkways and cross only at the crosswalks.